etienne-napoleone/twelvepool/README.md

 # twelvepool

-Watch for new txs in mempool.
+Watch for new txs in a Terra node mempool.

 ## Example